from pathlib import Path

 Args:

-depth: Is the depth that the soil temperature predictions are made at. (m)
+depth: The depth that the soil temperature predictions are made at. (m)

 file_path: A Path object representing the output file path.